 Windows File Explorer (sometimes called Windows Explorer or simply Explorer), is the central hub of all your files, folders and drives on your computer.
 It’s the way in which you find your way around the labyrinth that is a modern computer.

-- Open Windows File Explorer.
+- How To Open Windows File Explorer.

 - File Explorer In Quick Access Or This PC Mode?

-- Navigating Windows File Explorer.
+- Navigating Your Computer With Windows File Explorer.

-Open Windows File Explorer.
+How To Open Windows File Explorer.

 If you can’t see File Explorer on your Taskbar, we covered replacing it here File Explorer Missing From Taskbar

 Navigation Pane Not Visible In Windows 10 File Explorer.

 When Windows File Explorer opens you should normally be able to a window that’s split into two panes or panels.
 There’s a centre pane (or middle pane) and then over on the left, there should be a second panel.
 This second panel is called the Navigation Pane.
 If you’re using Windows 10, sometimes the Navigation panel can be hidden (or turned off).

 If you can’t see the Navigation Pane, then

 - On the small menu that appears, click Navigation Pane.